 None of my nine viewpoints can bring indisputable evidence for or against the cause-and-effect hypothesis and none can be required as a sine qua non.
 What they can do, with greater or less strength, is to help us to make up our minds on the fundamental question – is there any other way of explaining the set of facts before us, is there any other answer equally, or more, likely than cause and effect?”

-Because I am a pessimist, I believe that these criteria will continue to be used in this way despite several writings discouraging such use.
+Because I am a pessimist, I believe that these viewpoints will continue to be used in this way despite several writings discouraging such use.

 “They stress that correlation is not causation.
 So how can we approach the mosaic of findings with breast cancer?
 They show how each of the Bradford Hill criteria for causation supports the finding that smoking causes lung cancer.
 Then they show that the hypothesis that estrogen causes breast cancer fails to meet any of the Bradford Hill criteria.”